Andrew Silow-Carroll

 Andrew Silow-Carroll is an American journalist.
 In 2019, he resigned as editor of the Jewish Telegraphic Agency (JTA) to become editor of The Jewish Week.

-Biography

-Silow-Carroll was born and reared in North Bellmore, New York.
+Career

-He has served as managing editor of The Forward, editor of the Washington Jewish Week and senior editor of Moment.
+Silow-Carroll has served as managing editor of The Forward, editor of the Washington Jewish Week and senior editor of Moment.
 He was a reporter for JTA from 1987 to 1990.
 He was CEO and editor in chief of the New Jersey Jewish News for 13 years.
 At the New York Jewish Week, Silow-Carroll replaces Gary Rosenblatt, who is retiring.

+Personal life

-Silow-Carroll lives in Teaneck, New Jersey, with his wife, Sharon.
-The couple have three grown children.
+Silow-Carroll was born and raised in North Bellmore, New York.
+He lives in Teaneck, New Jersey, with his wife, Sharon.
+The couple have three children.